sebfried/Backup_GitHub/README.md

 # Backup_GitHub (macOS)

-**A guide plus script to backup and update all your GitHub repositories, including those from your personal account and organizations, into a local directory on your Mac.**
+**A guide and script to back up and update all your GitHub code repositories, including those from your personal account and organizations, in a local directory on your Mac.**

 _Plus: Exclude one or more of your organizations and include repositories from all over GitHub._